Nevada Seismological Lab used quake-monitoring w88 mobile to track Sutter’s Mill meteorite

 When the Sutter Mill's meteorite streaked across the w88 mobile sky in April, it made a loud boom and shook homes throughout the region.
 Ken Smith, associate director for the w88 mobile Seismological Laboratory at the University of Nevada, Reno heard it and felt it that Sunday morning.
 His scientific curiosity drew him right to the lab's earthquake monitoring w88 mobile to see what registered on the more than 150 reporting stations.
 He found an astonishing series of registrations.

-"I knew it wasn't an earthquake, it sounded and felt like an explosion," he said this week, reflecting on his participation as co-author in an article just published in the prestigious journal Science.
-"All along the western part of the state, the network had lit up.
-Recording stations in Mammoth Lakes, Calif., and Pyramid Lake and Walker Lake here in Nevada, picked it up, but I w88 mobile our recording stations around the Tahoe Basin, Sierra Valley and some other California recording stations to track its trajectory.
+"I knew w88 mobile wasn't an earthquake, w88 mobile sounded and felt like an explosion," he said this week, reflecting on his participation as co-author in an article just published in the prestigious journal Science.
+"All along the western part of the state, the w88 mobile had lit up.
+Recording stations in Mammoth Lakes, Calif., and Pyramid Lake and Walker Lake here in Nevada, picked it up, but I used our recording stations around the Tahoe Basin, Sierra Valley and some other California recording stations to track its trajectory.

 "The seismic w88 mobile is like a big antenna; usually we look down, into the ground with the antenna, so basically I turned the antennas upside down and analyzed the data from the huge shockwave from the meteor as it made a wake like you'd see in the front of a boat through the atmosphere."